MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 - Security & Compliance Center PowerShell in Office 365 Germany: `https://login.microsoftonline.de/common`
 - Security & Compliance Center PowerShell in Microsoft 365 GCC High or Microsoft 365 DoD: `https://login.microsoftonline.us/common`

+This parameter is required in Office 365 Germany, Microsoft 365 GCC High, or Microsoft 365 DoD organizations when you don't use the UserPrincipalName parameter.

 ```yaml
 Type: String
 Parameter Sets: (All)